How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 Getting a carpet thoroughly clean with a steam cleaner can turn into a daylong nightmare if you approach this task in “how hard could it be – it’s a CARPET not a spaceship” manner.

-Still, don’t make the mistake of skipping the pretreating phase!
+Don’t make the rookie mistake of skipping the pretreatment phase!

 Read on to find out the 4 easy steps that you must follow in order to get the best result when embarking on a steam cleaning preparation quest against the dirt stuck in your carpet.

 On to the main question: how long is the entire process going to take?
-It depends almost entirely on how well you prepare the carpet for the steam cleaner.
+It depends almost entirely on how well you prepare your carpet for the steam cleaning process.

 You NEED to do these four things before you can let steam work it’s magic and I’m going to explain the whys of each: